MENTAL HEALTH SERVICES

-We are able to create an accommodation environment with Supported Independent Living (SIL) for people in the community that need assistance with transitions from as little as 1 week, 3 months or longer.
+We are able to create an accommodation environment with Supported Independent Living (SIL) for people in the community that need assistance with transitions from as little as 1 week, 3 months or longer, it is support that is based on each individual’s needs.
 This can also apply to those that have been in a hospital environment that would like to go back to residential housing but still need the daily 1:1 support and/or active night support.

 Understanding Mental Health and Mental Illness

 Some of the mental health terms have different meanings for different people

 The overall state of mental well being a person is experiencing.
 Just as everyone has a state of physical health, everyone also has a state of mental health, which varies over time and in response to things we experience.

 A clinically diagnosable illness.
 The diagnosis of mental illness is generally made by professionals according to the classification systems, such as the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Mental illnesses are diverse and can have varying degrees of severity.

 When referring to people, the preferred terminology is “person/people with lived experience of mental illness” or you might refer to a specific diagnosis, for example “person with lived experience of Bipolar disorder”, rather than saying “mentally ill person” or “Bipolar person”.